 College of Nursing & Manitoba Centre for Nursing and Health Research (MCNHR)

-Congratulations to the College of Nursing and MCNHR members on the following research and scholarly accomplishments that have been reported to us for September, 2017.
+Congratulations to the College of Nursing and MCNHR members on the following research and scholarly accomplishments that have been reported to us for November, 2017.

 NEW GRANTS & AWARDS

 Armah, A. (Martin, D. Faculty Advisor).
 Undergraduate nursing students' perspectives of intercultural communication: A qualitative descriptive study.
 College of Nursing Endowment Fund.
 Graduate Student Research Grant $3,000.00 awarded.

 Gage, A. (Cohen, B. Faculty Advisor).
 Towards flourishing: perspectives of parents and home visitors.
 College of Nursing Endowment Fund.
 Graduate Student Research Grant $3,000.00 awarded.

 Shindruk, C. (Thompson, G. & McClement, S. Faculty Co-Advisors).
 Expert nursing care: perinatal palliative care during labour, delivery, recovery and the immediate postpartum period.
 College of Nursing Endowment Fund.
 Graduate Student Research Grant $3,000.00 awarded.

 Sibley, K., Guse, L., LeClair, L., Katz, A., & Ripat, J. (2017).
 Developing an innovative conceptual framework of community-based rehabilitation to inform restorative care.
 Rady Innovation Fund, $100,000.

 Dr. Elaine Mordoch received and was presented with the Dr. and Mrs. Ralph Campbell Outreach Award on November 14, 2017.
 The Campbell Award is the University’s premier aware in recognition of outstanding outreach activities by a member of the University.